alexapostolu/night/README.md

 ---

-## Current Progress

-Fixing website :(

----

 ## Getting Started

 Night comes in two parts, the interpreter (this repo) and [Dusk](https://github.com/firefish111/dusk) (the package manager).

-Currently, Night only supports a source build.
-Binaries for Windows and Linux are comming soon :)
+You can download the latest stable Windows binaries for Night in the Releases section.
+Linux binaries are comming soon :)

+You can also build Night from source.

 ### Building from Source